monperrus/katacoda-scenarios/pihole-docker/step2.md

 Docker compose is a tool for running multiple docker containers and creating and starting them from a simple command.
 It is simple to use and easy to get started, the only trick is to get a working configuration file but in this tutorial that has already been done for you.

 ## Moving on
-Okay, now we will get started with the Docker process.
-Create a file called docker-compose.yaml and fill it with the contents below.
-Tip: You can use `$ nano docker-compose.yaml` to create the file or `$ vim docker-compose.yaml` if you're feeling bold.
+Okay, now we will get started with the Docker process. **Create a file called docker-compose.yaml and fill it with the contents below**.
+Tip: You can use `$ nano docker-compose.yaml` to create and edit the file or `$ vim docker-compose.yaml` if you're feeling bold.

 ```yaml
 version: "3"